SpongePowered/SpongeDocs/source/plugin/injection.rst

   Provides an easy way to retrieve types from a ``Game``.

 GuiceObjectMapperFactory
-  A tool provided by configurate to allow easier mapping of objects to configuration nodes.
+  A tool provided by Configurate to allow easier mapping of objects to configuration nodes.
   See :doc:`configuration/serialization` for usage.

 Injector